hd [dot] justincho [at] gmail [dot] com

 📆 Office hours

 I host virtual office hours!
 I've had the pleasure making many new connections through these office hours.
 I'm open to discussing anything from research to career advice that I can help with.
-Please schedule through Calendly.
-Email me if the time slots don't work for you.

 🔍 Research

-Current LLMs are fine-tuned with data exclusively with a text interface, which does not capture human preferences for speech, and thus generate text that is not suitable for text-to-speech systems.
 We collect 20K human preference data where annotators listen to the paired responses, instead of reading them through a text interface.
 We use this data for reinforcement learning with human feedback to adapt an instruction-tuned language model to generate speech-suitable text.

 We develop BotEval, an easily customizable, open-source, evaluation toolkit that focuses on enabling human-bot interactions as part of the evaluation process, as opposed to human evaluators evaluating a static input.

 Deleting comments and banning users are iron-fisted moderation tactics that can lead to a chilling effect on free speech.
 Instead, conversational moderation aims to guide users to more constructive behavior.
-We investigate whether language models can be effective conversational moderators and thus be effective tools for improving the health of online discourse.

-Estimating a user's goal in a dialogue can be done by asking natural language questions, and answering questions is a transferable skill that can be easily learned from examples.
 With this insight, we restructure dialogue state tracking (DST) to eliminate service-specific structured text and unify data from all services by decomposing each DST sample to a bundle of fine-grained example-guided question answering tasks.
 With a retriever trained to find examples that introduce similar updates to dialogue states, we find that our method can significantly boost continual learning performance, even for a model with just 60M parameters.

-Toxic behavior in live-stream chat is a growing concern as live-streaming platforms such as Twitch and YouTube live are becoming increasingly popular.
 Previous detection methods are not effective for live-stream chat as each comment is only visible for a limited time and lacks a thread structure.
 To bridge this gap, we define norm violation categories in live-stream chats and annotate 4,583 moderated comments from Twitch and train live-stream chat-specific detection models.

 Endowing chatbots with a consistent persona is essential to an engaging conversation, yet it remains an unresolved challenge.
 In this work, we propose a new retrieval-enhanced approach for personalized response generation.